Flashcard Set Preview

 What does Title VII establish?

-It shall be an unlawful employment practice for an employer to fail or refuse to hire or to...
+It shall be an unlawful employment practice for an employer to fail or refuse to hire or to discharge an individual or otherwise discriminate against any individual with respect to...

 What are the five possible ways an employer could discriminate and violate Title VII?